P&I insurance may be the most important marine insurance a ship owner purchases.

 We make it our priority to establish the specifics of the client‘s yacht and its activities and develop a bespoke coverage which brings the client the same security and quality of service that we have offered our major shipping clients for many decades.

-We all the time advise owners on the various clauses utilized for providing coverage for damage and
+We all the time advise owners on the various clauses utilized for providing coverage for damage and associated liabilities and tailor these wordings to reflect the specific trade and operations of these unique assets.

-We also advise on the building and conversion exposures associated with yachts which is a
+We also advise on the building and conversion exposures associated with yachts which is a specialist area in itself.

-specialist area in itself.
-Our strong relationship with all of the major yacht insurers is our strength
+Our strong relationship with all of the major yacht insurers is our strength in yacht insurance sector.

 As the world continues unceasingly in its demand for technological advances, design of machinery and equipment throughout industry has become increasingly sophisticated, and specific for purpose.